 - Career Center Website.
 Good resources when looking and preparing for an internship are on the SJSU Career Center's website:

-Once you have secured an internship/fieldwork, in collaboration with your internship site supervisor complete the relevant forms (see below) and turn them in to Dr. Shifflett (Kinesiology Internship Manager) through the Kinesiology main office.
-Upon approval, KIN staff will contact you with add code information.
+Once you have secured an internship/fieldwork, in collaboration with your internship site supervisor complete the relevant forms (see below) and submit them using the link provided below to the Online Internship/Fieldwork Enrollment Form.
+Upon approval, Dr. Shifflett will contact you with add code information.

 - A total of 50 hours for each unit is required.